 - Tactile function — how well you feel and respond to sensations of touch — including pressure, pain, and temperature

-Creating new habits is what a new year’s resolution is all about, but creating these habits takes time.
-Below are some effective ways to create new habits in a healthy way:
+Creating new habits is what a New Year’s resolution is all about, but creating these habits takes time.
+Below are some effective ways to develop new habits in a healthy way:

-- Do it every single day: Habits can take a few months to fully form, so make sure you are working at it every single day.
+- Do it every day: Habits can take a few months to fully form, so make sure you work at them every day.

 - Remember to reward yourself!
-Rewards are an important part of building habits.
+Rewards are an essential part of building habits.
 Rewards can be as simple as buying yourself something fun or indulging in your favorite holiday treat.